Vyral/greg-harrelson-recruiting/_posts/2019-03-14-low-cost-marketing-techniques-you-can-implement.md

 date: 2019-03-14 00:00:00
 tags:
   - Lead Generation
-excerpt: >-
-  Marketing is one of the most important parts of selling a home.
-Here are some inexpensive, effective techniques that we use for our listings.
+excerpt: 'Here are some inexpensive, effective techniques that we use for our listings.'
 enclosure:
 pullquote:
 enclosure_type: video/mp4